shradha125/TBD-Center-Freight-Data-Research-Project/LiteratureReview_4.md

 ***Link:*** https://arxiv.org/abs/2208.09399

 ***Description:***
-Dataset: Electricity Transformer dataset: Electricity Transformer Dataset
+Dataset: Electricity Transformer dataset: https://github.com/AI4HealthUOL/SSSD/blob/main/src/get_data.py

 Provide imputations for different missingness scenarios that are not only quantitatively but even qualitatively superior.
 Address these shortcomings by proposing a new generative-model-based approach for time series imputation.